This post may contain affiliate links, please see the privacy policy for details.

 - Arrange the top layer of the potatoes and top with the remaining cream, then top the cream with any remaining cheese.

 - Cover the dish tightly with aluminum foil.
-Bake in the preheated oven for 40-45 minutes.
+Bake for 40 to 45 minutes.

 - After 40 to 45 minutes, remove the aluminum foil from the dish and bake for another 20 to 30 minutes until the top is golden.